2022 iPhone 14 Pro Models

 New iterations of the iPhone typically come with an updated A-series chip, but Apple might deviate from standard operating procedure this year.
 According to Apple analyst Ming-Chi Kuo, only the iPhone 14 Pro models will get a new and faster A16 chip.

-Kuo says that the standard iPhone 14 models will continue to use the same A15 Bionic that's in the iPhone 13 models, marking a significant differentiation between the Pro and non-Pro iPhones in 2022.
+Kuo says that the standard iPhone 14 models will continue to use the same A15 Bionic that's in the iPhone 13 models, marking a significant differentiation between the Pro and non-Pro iPhones in 2022, and other sources have also backed up the rumor that the older chip will stick around in the standard iPhone 14 models.

 Car Crash Detection